VCCBeginnerCoding/katacoda-scenarios/PythonWeek1/step1.md

 `myCardPin = 1234`{{execute}}
 `a = 2`{{execute}}

-Note: Variables are case sensitive.
+Note: Variables are case sensitive, so *myCardPin* and *MyCaRdPiN* are two separate variables.

 We can print out the variables.